Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Arc 1 - The Mysteries of Rankhra.md

 ## Session 3

 might experiment with letting some events happen in the background and rolling steaalthily for these, just as Elise does.

-- After completing the temple lore, they receive a message from Verdant in the form of a letter, and hopefully realise that the comet may be used for the letter
+-
 	-  cynthia's character gets introduced asap
 	- depending on what she envisions, she either gets introduced as being sent by Verdant to simply sccompany them on their missions, or is a sort of messenger from the God of Death.
 - After the party picks up the book of life, something happens, revealing the mural. the mural has a text in pre-common.
 "Your goals, while far away, can be achieved.
 Present the keys and your dreams are yours."
 - After reading the sentence, the symbols and gems  flicker once.
 When certain people het close, their corresponding gem lights up.

 	- when this concludes, they return to the city and meet Cynthia, who will lead them to the city and travels with the party.
 		- Cook with her in VC what she thinks is most appropriate